BehroozZare/CSC148-Example/Section1/Implementation/README.md

 Congratulations!
 You have now successfully completed your task!
 But, can we share our code with other people working on this simulation project?
 You are giving them this code, but can they understand it?
 What if they want to use your code in another coordinate system instead of Pygame?
 That is why it is always important to document your code so that others know how to use it!
 There are many ways to document code, but each organization or group of people often uses specific rules to be consistent and reduce ambiguity.
 In this course, we use PEP-8 standard and PyTA module for checking whether we are complying to PEP-8 standards as well as given instructions for documenting our code!
 Let's update our code with appropriate documentation using [PyTA](../PyTA/README.md)!

+TODO: Figures should be updated based on the final code.
+Also, a check is required to make sure that each code will generate the errors that are intended to be generated, as I had multiple pass on the code base of this tutorial.